• Registration

 The course is completely code independent.
 No software is required.

-Each topic in the class is treated as a building block and is presented using an overview
+Each topic in the class is treated as a building block and is presented using an overview of the

-practical examples from real life to illustrate the topic.
-The mapping to Finite Element
+from real life to illustrate the topic.
+The mapping to Finite Element analysis techniques is shown

-analysis techniques is shown with numerous workshops.
-The tutor will be running
+with numerous workshops.
+The tutor will be running analysis interactively and involving the

-analysis interactively and involving the students in the process via Q and A periods during
+students in the process via Q and A periods during each session, follow up emails and a Course

-Students are shown the various approximation methods and how to judge which are
+Students are shown the various approximation methods and how to judge which are acceptable

-considerations of loadings, boundary conditions, ply layup and structural details are
+loadings, boundary conditions, ply layup and structural details are shown by numerous examples.

 Of equal importance is the assessment and interpretation of results.
-There is potentially
+There is potentially a great

-components to sort through.
-The failure criterion used may mask the physical
+through.
+The failure criterion used may mask the physical interpretation of the structural response.

-the results and then assessing key plies and stress components in detail.
+A practical approach is shown to over viewing the results and then assessing key plies and stress

-Interaction is encouraged throughout the course, with the planning and design of
+Interaction is encouraged throughout the course, with the planning and design of complete FEA

-conditions and solution methods are discussed interactively with the students.
-The tutor
+methods are discussed interactively with the students.
+The tutor then runs the analyses using this

-then runs the analyses using this input and the results are investigated.
-Using this
+input and the results are investigated.
+Using this approach, classic errors are shown and corrected

-approach, classic errors are shown and corrected in a real world scenario.
+in a real world scenario.

 The session covers a wide range of application techniques available and shows typical

 applications and best practices across industry.
-The objective is to show students how
+The objective is to show students how to assess

-to assess the nature of the composite structure and what tools can be used, together
+the nature of the composite structure and what tools can be used, together with the scope of the

 Full notes are provided for the students, together with personal passwords for e-learning